 Our operations are also governed by laws and regulations relating to workplace safety and worker health, primarily the Occupational Safety and Health Act and regulations promulgated thereunder.
 In addition, various other governmental and quasi-governmental agencies require us to obtain certain permits, licenses and certificates with respect to our operations.
 The kinds of permits, licenses and certificates required by our operations depend upon a number of factors.
-We believe that we have all material permits, licenses and certificates and cert
+We believe that we have all material permits, licenses and certificates necessary for the conduct of our existing business.

-Our compliance with these laws and regulations has entailed certain additional expenses and changes in operating procedures, which during the last three years have resulted in annual expenditures between \$400,000 and \$600,000.
+Our compliance with these laws and regulations has entailed certain additional expenses and changes in operating procedures, which during the last three years have resulted in annual expenditures between \$500,000 and \$900,000.
 We believe that compliance with these laws and regulations will not have a material adverse effect on our business or financial condition for the foreseeable future.
 However, future events, such as changes in existing laws and regulations or their interpretation, more vigorous enforcement policies of regulatory agencies, or stricter or different interpretations of existing laws and regulations, may require additional expenditures by us, which expenditures may be material.